RalfWeiss/ergo-transaction-visual/README.md

 yarn dev
 ```

-This will start the Nextjs development server and you have some routes: [index](https:\\localhost:3000)
+This will start the Nextjs development server and you have some routes:  index, demo-2, demo-3 and demo-4 to look at.

-As of now, with version v0.0.3, you should see sth. like this:
+As of now, with version v0.0.4, you should see sth. like this:

 ![](media/demo-output-v0-0-3.png)